-- Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors. - For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custommolded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the noncustomized removable inserts provided with such shoes).
-Coverage includes fitting. - Diabetes self-management training is covered under certain conditions. - Prior authorization rules may apply

-\$0 for the cost of Medicarecovered diabetic selfmanagement, diabetes services and supplies.

-If performed by a specialist, cost-share applies.
-Please see "Physician/Practitioner services."

-If additional services are provided, cost sharing may apply.
-Please see "Physician/Practitioner services" or the benefit listing for the service received.

-Diabetic medication, such as insulin, injected by syringe is typically covered by your Part D prescription drug coverage.
+What you must pay when you get these services Diabetes self-management training, diabetic services, and supplies users).
+Covered services include: Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.
+For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
+Coverage includes fitting.
+Diabetes self-management training is covered under certain conditions.
+Prior authorization rules may apply 50 for the cost of Medicare- covered diabetic self- management, diabetes services and supplies. f performed by a specialist, cost-share applies.
+Please see 'Physician/Practitioner services." f additional services are provided, cost sharing may apply.
+Please see 'Physician/Practitioner services" or the benefit isting for the service received.
+Diabetic medication, such as nsulin, injected by syringe is cypically covered by your Part D prescription drug coverage.
 Please see Chapter 5.